Kansas and Gonzaga play in second round of NCAA Tournament - WTOP News

 Salt Lake City; Saturday, 3:15 p.m.
 EDT

-BOTTOM LINE: No. 17 Kansas and No. 18 Gonzaga meet in the NCAA Tournament second round.
+BOTTOM LINE: No. 17 Kansas plays No. 18 Gonzaga in the second round of the NCAA Tournament.

-The Jayhawks’ record in Big 12 games is 10-9, and their record is 13-1 in non-conference games.
-Kansas leads the Big 12 with 19.0 assists per game led by Dajuan Harris averaging 6.3.
+The Jayhawks’ record in Big 12 play is 10-9, and their record is 13-1 in non-conference play.
+Kansas leads the Big 12 averaging 38.7 points in the paint.
+Hunter Dickinson leads the Jayhawks scoring 11.1.

-The Bulldogs are 15-3 against WCC opponents.
-Gonzaga leads the WCC with 16.7 assists.
-Ryan Nembhard paces the Bulldogs with 6.8.
+The Bulldogs’ record in WCC play is 15-3.
+Gonzaga leads the WCC with 42.9 points per game in the paint led by Graham Ike averaging 10.9.

-Kansas averages 75.8 points, 7.0 more per game than the 68.8 Gonzaga allows.
-Gonzaga averages 6.9 made 3-pointers per game this season, 1.6 fewer made shots on average than the 8.5 per game Kansas allows.
+Kansas scores 75.8 points, 7.0 more per game than the 68.8 Gonzaga allows.
+Gonzaga has shot at a 51.6% rate from the field this season, 11.2 percentage points above the 40.4% shooting opponents of Kansas have averaged.

-TOP PERFORMERS: Kevin McCullar is shooting 33.3% from beyond the arc with 1.5 made 3-pointers per game for the Jayhawks, while averaging 18.3 points, six rebounds, 4.1 assists and 1.5 steals.
-Hunter Dickinson is shooting 47.6% and averaging 14.2 points over the past 10 games.
+TOP PERFORMERS: Kevin McCullar is shooting 45.4% and averaging 18.3 points for the Jayhawks.
+Dickinson is averaging 14.2 points over the last 10 games.

-Graham Ike is averaging 16.5 points and 7.2 rebounds for the Bulldogs.
+Ike is shooting 61.1% and averaging 16.5 points for the Bulldogs.
 Nolan Hickman is averaging 15.7 points over the last 10 games.

 LAST 10 GAMES: Jayhawks: 5-5, averaging 69.0 points, 34.1 rebounds, 15.1 assists, 6.8 steals and 3.9 blocks per game while shooting 44.9% from the field.
 Their opponents have averaged 72.7 points per game.